klari12/prueba1.github.io/PythonForGenomicDataScience-Copy1.md

 ```

-    Insert your DNA sequence acgttcgacgtnNNN
+    Insert your DNA sequence acgttcgacgtNNN